 In addition to having an attorney to help protect and fight your personal assets during divorce, having a financial expert is essential.
 A Certified Divorce Analyst can help determine values of assets before division – including more complicated financial accounts such as retirement accounts.
 Some attorneys have this credential but not all have the extra training to help with evaluating complicated financial accounts.
 You can find a qualified professional through the Institute for Divorce Financial Analysts.

 Typically the largest fee associated with divorce comes down to legal fees.
 Borrow money from friends or family, or use a credit card to pay attorney fees.
 But, don’t raid retirement accounts.
 Another option?
-Selling your engagement or wedding bands can help garner quick cash to pay for an attorney.
+Selling your wedding band can help garner quick cash to pay for an attorney.

 “If you cash out of a retirement fund like a 401(k) or IRA, you’ll owe a 10 percent early withdrawal penalty if you’re younger than 59½, plus income taxes.
 Then there’s the opportunity cost when you remove money that is compounding on a tax-deferred or tax-free basis,” according to a report by Bankrate.com.